PrISUm/software_device_support/README.md

 To release, just run `./package.sh`.
 Everything should automatically build.
 Docker is required to build compiler_rt libraries.
 Expect it to take a while.

 ## TODO
-[] - Add a stripped-down version of newlib for memcpy,strcpy,sprintf,etc...
+- [ ] Add a stripped-down version of newlib for memcpy,strcpy,sprintf,etc...
 (Maybe custom implementation is preferred?)
-[] - Add semihosting support?
+- [ ] Add semihosting support?
+- [ ] CI/CD this repo